e6a5/radar/CONTRIBUTING.md

-# Contributing to Wave-in-Terminal Radar
+# Contributing to Radar

-Thank you for your interest in contributing to the Wave-in-Terminal Radar project!
+Thank you for your interest in contributing to the Radar project!
 We welcome contributions from everyone.

 ## Code of Conduct